Paweł Janas

-Paweł Janas (/pl/; born 4 March 1953) is a Polish former football manager and former player who played as a defender.
+Paweł Janas (/pl/; born 4 March 1953) is a Polish former football manager and player who played as a defender.
 He was voted the Polish Coach of the Year four times.

 Career

 Club

 He began his playing career for the Włókniarz Pabianice team in 1965, but later left the club in 1973.

 National team

 From 1976 to 1984, he won 53 international caps for Poland.
 Janas played at centre-back in all seven of Poland's games at the 1982 World Cup in Spain where the team achieved an unexpected third place.

-Manager career
+Managerial career

-Janas' coaching career started as an assistant at Legia Warszawa in 1988.
-He later ended his work at Legia Warszawa in 1990, and took up a post helping Władysław Stachurski lead the Polish youth squad.
+Janas' coaching career started as an assistant at Legia Warsaw in 1988.
+He later ended his work at Legia in 1990, and took up a post helping Władysław Stachurski lead the Polish youth squad.
 He was assistant to Janusz Wójcik at the 1992 Summer Olympics in Barcelona where Poland won the silver medal.
 In the same year he again became Wójcik's assistant, this time at Legia.

-From 1994 to 1996, Janas was the head coach at Legia where he and his team won the Championship (1994, 1995), Polish Cup (1994, 1995), Polish Supercup (1994), as well as advanced to the quarter finals of the UEFA Champions' Cup (1995–96 season).
+From 1994 to 1996, Janas was the head coach at Legia where he and his team won the league title (1993–94, 1994–95), Polish Cup (1994, 1995), Polish Super Cup (1994), as well as advanced to the quarter-finals of the UEFA Champions' Cup (1995–96 season).

-From 1996 to 1999, Janas coached the Polish youth/Olympic squad, which advanced to the quarter finals of the European Championships.
-From 1999 he worked as the manager and vice-president of sport at Amica Wronki until 2002.
+From 1996 to 1999, Janas coached the Poland Olympic national team, which advanced to the quarter-finals of the European Championships.
+From 1999, he worked as the manager and vice-president of sports at Amica Wronki until 2002.

-On 20 December 2002, he officially took charge of the Polish national team.
+On 20 December 2002, he officially took charge of the Poland national team.
 He was heavily criticized in the beginning of his national team spell, despite achieving good results.
-Nonetheless, under Janas the Poland team qualified for the 2006 World Cup, finishing second in a qualifying group behind England.
+Nonetheless, under Janas the Poland team qualified for the 2006 FIFA World Cup, finishing second in a qualifying group behind England.
 They qualified as the best second placed team, scoring 27 goals in the qualifiers, 10 more than the group leaders England.